LoginRadius/engineering-portal/content/rest-api-kubernetes/index.md

 ```
 curl http://localhost:80/user/123
 ```

-In this walkthrough, we have just scratched the surface.
-See the [API guide](https://kubernetes.io/docs/reference/) for additional tools.
-It would be a good idea to follow the API modifications community board for this knowledge for power users considering editing the API in which Kubernetes comes bundled.

 If you want to learn more on how to deploy using a managed Kubernetes service in the cloud, such as Google Kubernetes Engine, then check out the excellent guides on the [official Kubernetes docs](https://kubernetes.io/docs/tutorials/stateless-application/expose-external-ip-address/).